sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 After connecting a USB C cable to the ESP32 Config connector and selecting the correct COM port you should be able to upload new firmware through the Arduino IDE.
 Note: The RTK Facet must be turned on for it to enumerate as a COM port.

-## A note about ZED-F9P firmware
+## ZED-F9x firmware

-The firmware loaded onto the ZED-F9P receiver can vary depending on manufacture date.
-All field testing and device specific performance parameters were obtained with v1.30.
+The firmware loaded onto the ZED-F9P or ZED-F9R receiver can vary depending on manufacture date.
+The RTK Firmware is designed to work with any ZED-F9x firmware.
+Upgrading the ZED-F9x is a good thing to consider but is not crucial to the use of the RTK products.

+A tutorial with step-by-step instructions for locating the firmware version as well as changing the firmware can be found [here](https://learn.sparkfun.com/tutorials/how-to-upgrade-firmware-of-a-u-blox-gnss-receiver/all).

+### ZED-F9P

+This module is used in the Surveyor, Express, and Facet.

+All field testing and device specific performance parameters were obtained with ZED-F9P v1.30.

 v1.12 has the benefit of working with SBAS and an operational RTK status signal (the LED illuminates correctly).
 See [release notes](https://content.u-blox.com/sites/default/files/ZED-F9P-FW100-HPG112_RN_%28UBX-19026698%29.pdf).

 v1.13 has a few RTK and receiver performance improvements but introduces a bug that causes the RTK Status LED to fail when SBAS is enabled.
 See [release notes](https://content.u-blox.com/sites/default/files/ZED-F9P-FW100-HPG113_RN_%28UBX-20019211%29.pdf).

-v1.30 has a few RTK and receiver performance improvements, I<sup>2</sup>C communication improvements, and most importantly support for Spartan PMP packets.
+v1.30 has a few RTK and receiver performance improvements, I<sup>2</sup>C communication improvements, and most importantly support for SPARTN PMP packets.
 See [release notes](https://www.u-blox.com/sites/default/files/ZED-F9P-FW100-HPG130_RN_UBX-21047459.pdf).

-v1.32 has a few Spartan protocol specific improvements.
+v1.32 has a few SPARTN protocol specific improvements.
 See [release notes](https://www.u-blox.com/sites/default/files/documents/ZED-F9P-FW100-HPG132_RN_UBX-22004887.pdf).

-The RTK Firmware is designed to work with any ZED-F9x firmware.
-Upgrading the ZED-F9x is a good thing to consider but is not crucial to the use of the RTK products.

-A tutorial with step-by-step instructions for locating the firmware version as well as changing the firmware can be found [here](https://learn.sparkfun.com/tutorials/how-to-upgrade-firmware-of-a-u-blox-gnss-receiver/all).
+### ZED-F9R

+This module is used in the Express Plus.
+It contains an internal IMU and additional algorithms to support high precision location fixes using dead reckoning.

+v1.00 Initial release.

+v1.21 SPARTN support as well as adding E-scooter and robotic lawnmower dynamic models.
+See [release notes](https://www.u-blox.com/sites/default/files/ZED-F9R-02B_FW1.00HPS1.21_RN_UBX-21035491_1.3.pdf).